Rick Hartmann: Club professional

 In 1996, Hartmann started working at Atlantic Golf Club.
 He continued to play on the Met PGA during this era.
 In July 1996, Hartmann played the New York State Open at Bethpage Black Course.
-In the second round, Hartmann birdied the first hole on the way to shooting a 66 (−5), one off the course record, to take a three-stroke lead.
+In the second round, he birdied the first hole on the way to shooting a 66 (−5), one off the course record, to take a three-stroke lead.
 In the final round, Hartmann shot even-par to win by two strokes.
-Hartmann finished in second place on the Met PGA Player of the Year standing, only behind Bruce Zabriski.
+He finished in second place on the Met PGA Player of the Year standing, only behind Bruce Zabriski.
 In May 1997, he played the Tommy Hilfger Met PGA Head Pro Championship.
 Hartmann opened with a "near-flawless" round of 67 to take a two-shot lead.
 In the final round, however, "his lead evaporated" when he made three straight bogeys late on the front nine.
 Fellow club pro Peter Serafimoff took a two-shot lead.
 Hartmann, however, "fought back" on the back nine with even-par golf to remain close.
 On the final hole, meanwhile, Serafimoff hit his drive out of bounds leading to a double bogey.
 Hartmann defeated him by one.
 In June, he played the Long Island Open at Bethpage Black Course.
-He opened with a 69 (−2) to put him in a tie for second place, four back of leader Jimmy Weiss.
-In the second round, Hartmann shot a one-under-par 70 to get closer.
+Hartmann opened with a 69 (−2) to put him in a tie for second place, four back of leader Jimmy Weiss.
+In the second round, he shot a one-under-par 70 to get closer.
 In the final round, Hartmann played "steady, relentless golf" early to overtake Weiss who struggled.
 Mark Mielke briefly challenged in the middle of the back nine but Hartmann birdied the 16th and "cruised in" from there.
 He won by three strokes.
 It was his third win at Bethpage State Park's courses in recent years.
 "Looks like I kind of like it, doesn't it," he said after the round.
 He earned $6,000.
 At the end of the year, he finished in second place in the PaineWebber Metropolitan PGA Section Player of the Year standings, again only behind Zabriski.